This post may contain affiliate links. Please see my disclosure policy for details.

-The most famous of these train journey’s is the haul from Kandy to Ella and back.
-So, if you’re going to do just one train or your stuck for time, make this it.
+The most famous of these train journeys is the haul from Kandy to Ella and back.
+So, if you’re going to do just one train or you’re stuck on time, make this it.

-Train travel in Sri Lanka is some of the most cost effective and efficient means of transport and it doesn’t feel like travelling as you’ll be having too much fun hanging out of the train and admiring the backdrop anyway!
+Train travel in Sri Lanka is some of the most cost-effective and efficient means of transport and it doesn’t feel like travelling as you’ll be having too much fun hanging out on the train and admiring the backdrop anyway!